 In the next step, you should contact your shortlisted translation partners from the first step with related questions to help you better understand their services and how they proceed with a translation project.
 You may draft a table to compare their abilities based on the following criteria.

 Which translation partners offer the rate that is within your budget?
 Although every company expects to have the highest quality translation at the lowest price, it might not be wise to choose whichever offers the lowest rate.
 Because quality and price are proportionate.

-Your company should request a quote from the potential partners and compare the average rates they offer to determine the reasonable price.
+Your company should request a quote from the potential partners and compare the average rates they offer to determine a reasonable price.
 Don’t forget to ask if there is any discount or hidden cost/tax.

 The experience of other people who have worked with a translation partner can be a valuable source for your decision.
 If they are translation agencies, it is worth considering the reviews from translators who have collaborated with them as well.
 The reason is that a good translation agency must show their respect to both clients and translators who bring them great values.
 And only by having good translators, an agency can bring good quality to you – the client.

 You can check platforms specialized for translators like ProZ to see translator reviews.
 There is an unwritten rule that every professional translation company in the world should have a Proz profile.
 If they don’t, it may be an alarming sign.
 The company may have fraud or other issues that make them prohibited from Proz.
 You make take a look at GTE Localize’s Proz profile for your reference.

 Responsive support from the translation agency is a key factor for a successful translation project.
 Therefore, you should take into consideration their support for you.
 Do they answer your questions with full and clear information?
 Is the responding time quick?
 But remember to take time differences into consideration for more accurate evaluation.

 Certification is the proven records of the translators or translation agencies’ skills and ability to handle translation projects.